Kayli/logspub/dev-python.md

   - example
     > mylist = [1,2,3,4,5]

+- collections.deque
+  - deque (double-ended queue) is represented internally as a doubly linked list

 - set: used to store unordered unique elements, supports intersection operators and alike
   > myset = {1,2,3,4,5}